This article originally appeared on VICE Canada.

 "Because foxes are more popular I guess they get a lot of the hate, but they are known for being really into sexual stuff.
 So are otters, who are known for being really submissive," one attendee, a cat, told me.
 "People that dress up as dragons are known to be really ego-minded because they're dragons right?
 Like, what's crazier than a dragon?
 It's the most intense creature.
 The stereotype probably draws you to your fursona."

 I asked him what it meant to dress as a cat.

 "Cats are just jerks," he said with a laugh.
 "We think everyone is here for us."

 People outside the subculture often assume that there is a sexually deviant aspect to the fandom.
 This perception can be traced back to popular media which in the past has portrayed the subculture as being solely populated with sexually deviant members.
 I asked two dogs, a fox, and a deer, why they thought the subculture got such a bum rap and almost all of them got a scornful look on their face and said something along the lines of "Fucking CSI, man… fucking CSI."

-There have been numerous offenders that have sensationalized and painted this subculture as deviant but none cut as deep as CSI.
+There have been numerous offenders who have sensationalized and painted this subculture as deviant, but none cut as deep as CSI.
 The crime show ran an episode in 2003 entitled "Fur and Loathing" that focused on the fandom.
-It's an episode that still haunts the fandom over a decade later.
-In it, the heroes investigate the murder of a man in a racoon suit.
-Not only is the plot ridiculously dumb, the final twist is that a man mistook the man in a fur suit for a coyote and shot him.
+It's an episode that still haunts the group over a decade later.
+In it, the heroes investigate the murder of a man in a raccoon suit.
+Not only is the plot ridiculously dumb, the final twist is that a man mistook the guy in a fur suit for a coyote and shot him.
 But it completely gets the fandom wrong.
 The episode portrays furries as a group that will essentially get together and just fuck each other in their fursuits, in a full-out, weird-ass orgy.

 I asked several furries about this practice—which I now know is called "yiffing."